 Weather balloons were released from the WMI shop, in Pinedale, WY to help determine whether or not weather conditions (e.g., temperature, humidity, & pressure) were suitable for seeding.
 The atmospheric sounding data were recorded and compared to the operating criteria to verify that observed weather conditions were sufficient to initiate cloud seeding procedures.
-Upon completion, the sounding data were immediately shared via e-mail with the National Center for Atmospheric Research (NCAR), the National Weather Service Offices in Riverton and Cheyenne, and the State of Wyoming's Water Resources Data System (WRDS).
+Upon completion, the sounding data were immediately shared via e-mail with the National Weather Service Offices in Riverton and Cheyenne, and the State of Wyoming's Water Resources Data System (WRDS).
 All of the soundings were archived, and are available for any post-analysis efforts that might be undertaken.